goabstract/Marketing-for-Engineers/README.md

 For getting needed advice, please:
 * Go through our Table of Content.
-To help you navigate through the list, we added brief overviews of every marketing category.
-Also, content titles are displayed as clear as possible (so it tells you what to read there).
+To help you navigate in the list, we added brief overviews of every marketing category.
+Also, content titles are displayed as clear as possible (it will tell you expected context and how you can benefit from it).
 * Search for a keyword or phrase (for example, “Product Hunt”, “Facebook”, “Blog”).
 * Ask [Lisa](https://twitter.com/LisaDziuba) on Twitter.